 The Pacific Australia Labour Mobility (PALM) scheme allows Australian businesses to hire workers from 9 Pacific island countries and Timor-Leste when there are not enough local workers available.

-Once approved to recruit under the PALM scheme, employers can access 2 cohorts of workers - seasonal workers (up to 9 months) and longer-term workers (between one and 4 years).
+Once approved to recruit under the PALM scheme, employers can access 2 cohorts of workers - short-term workers (up to 9 months) and long-term workers (between one and 4 years).

 Businesses who meet the eligibility criteria can apply to become approved and recruit from either or both cohorts of workers under the PALM scheme using this online application form.

-PALM scheme employers in the agriculture sector can be based anywhere in Australia, whereas all other sectors must be based in a regional or rural location.
+PALM scheme employers in the agriculture sector and select agriculture-related food product manufacturing sectors can be based anywhere in Australia, whereas all other sectors must be based in a regional or rural location.

 Learn more about eligibility requirements.